OpenSPP/doc_test/docs/user_guide/access_management.md

 :alt: View of the settings page emphasizing the manage users field in OpenSPP
 ```

 - Fill in the form with the necessary information.
-Under the tab {ref}`access_rights` choose the group within each application the user can have access to.
+Under the tab {ref}`access_rights` choose the group within each app the user can have access to.
-- The list of applications shown is based on the applications installed on the database.
+- The list displays applications based on the installed applications in the database.

 ```{figure} access_management/new_user.png
 :align: center
 :alt: View of a user’s form emphasizing the access rights tab in OpenSPP
 ```

-When you are done editing the page and have **Saved** it, an invitation email is automatically sent to the user.
-The user must click on it to accept the invitation and create a login.
+After the user edits the page and clicks **Save**, the system automatically sends an invitation email to the user, which they must click to accept.
+This creates their login.

 ```{figure} access_management/invitation-email.png
 :align: center
 :alt: View of a user’s form with a notification that the invitation email has been sent in OpenSPP
 ```

-With the {ref}`developer-mode` activated, **User Types** can be selected.
+Activating the {ref}`developer-mode` allows users to select **User Types**.

 ```{figure} access_management/user-type.png
 :align: center